Muhammad-Ibn-E-Khalid/Muhammad-Ibn-E-Khalid.github.io/README.md

   - Upon the initial loading of the website, users are prompted to agree with the terms of use.
   - Users cannot proceed to use the website until they accept the terms of use.

+- **On Term Updates:**
+  - When You Change Terms and want to notify user about it, simplply change term version in term.html.
+When version change all user will be prompt agreement box again until they save cookie again or accept terms
+  - Users cannot proceed to use the website until they accept the terms of use.

 - **Accepting Terms of Use:**
   - When a user agrees to the terms of use, the website saves a cookie with an expiry of 1 year.
   - This cookie likely serves as a marker that the user has agreed to the terms and can continue to access the website without being prompted again during this period.